bakdata/quick/docs/docs/user/getting-started/working-with-quick/range-query.md

   }
 }
 ```

-Upon a successful execution,
-you should see the following result:
+You should see the following result:
 ```json
 [
   {